ARM-software/Arm-2D/README.md

 ### In this version (v1.2.2-rc6)

-The Arm-2D library provides **Low-Level 2D Image Processing Services** mainly used in **Deep Embedded Display system**.
+Since Arm-2D provides **Low-Level 2D Image Processing Services** that are deeply optimized in both performance and memory footprint, it has been quickly adopted in many **Deep Embedded Display systems** soon after it debuted in 2020.
+Now you can find its [precence](https://www.linkedin.com/search/results/all/?keywords=%23amazingarm2d&origin=HASH_TAG_FROM_FEED) from the [tiniest Cortex-M0](https://www.linkedin.com/posts/gabriel-wang-554523167_amazingarm2d-activity-7239115506102726658-CKhE?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg) to the [Raspberry Pi 5 powerhouse](https://www.linkedin.com/posts/gabriel-wang-554523167_embeddedworld-activity-7305214952544391170-WkLP?utm_source=share&utm_medium=member_desktop&rcm=ACoAACfEJVABu43psSmn3fAYP2dptCi3QU4o0Yg).
 The supported features include but not limited to:

-- **CMSIS-Pack is available.**

 - **Alpha-Blending** / **Masks**

   - With or without Colour-Keying
   - Filling-Colour with a mask and an optional opacity
     - For drawing anti-alias icons/texts in a specified colour